 There are situations where it is in the best interests of the pupil or others for staff to intervene physically to stop harmful behaviour.
 We aim to do this in ways that are reasonable, proportionate and necessary.
 Such situations will include the imminent risk of harm or injury, a developing risk of injury or damage to property, the compromising of good order or discipline in the school.
-The school trains all its staff in 'Team Teach'.
+The school trains all its staff in 'Team Teach' to ensure any physical contact is safe and appropriate.